 If you want to learn how to ride horses or just try it out – this is the place to visit.
-Sandy Turf has a number of ponies that are just the right size.
-If you are a bit timid, Auntie Sandra also has ducks, goats, chickens, tortoises, rabbits and parrots for you to see!
+Sandy Turf has many ponies that are just the right size.
+If you are a bit timid, Auntie Sandra also has ducks, goats, chickens, tortoises, rabbits, and parrots for you to see!

 Telephone: (246) 427-4768